Cyclr Community

 Part 2 – Parse the values in Step B script #

-First, map the value to a field in Step B. As above, you may need to create a field to temporarily hold this value (in the example below, I’ve named this field string_from_step_A)
+First, map the value to a field in Step B. As above, you may need to create a field to temporarily hold this value (in the example below, the field is named string_from_step_A)

 You’ll then need to JSON.parse the string in script: